bootdotdev/blog/content/golang/sorting-in-go.md

 ## Changing It Up

-Rather than changing the way we call the sort function, if we want different behavior we just change the way we implement the interface.
-For example, if we want to sort greatest to least we just change the _Less()_ function:
+If we want different behavior we just change the way we *implement* the interface.
+For example, if we want to sort greatest to least we just change the `Less()` function:

 ```go
 func (ms mySlice) Less(i, j int) bool {